The 2018 Tacoma Vs. Tundra – Discover The Dynamic Toyota Pickup Trucks

 Safety Is Standard In Toyota Trucks

 If there’s one area where Toyota stands out from the competition, it’s safety, and it’s no different with Toyota pickup trucks.
-The 2018 Tundra and Tacoma each offer standard Toyota Safety Sense™ P, an advanced safety suite offering a variety of driver assist technology.
+The 2018 Tundra and Tacoma both offer standard Toyota Safety Sense™ P, an advanced safety suite offering a variety of driver assist technology.
 The exclusive standard safety features include Pre-Collision System with Pedestrian Detection, Lane Departure Alert and more.
-Standard driver assist technology is a rare find among competing pickup trucks.
+Standard driver assist technology is a rare find among the other competing pickup trucks.

 The Toyota Tundra and Tacoma also provide standard backup cameras and offer available Blind Spot Monitor and Rear Cross-Traffic Alert for optimal awareness.
 Of course, they each provide Toyota’s standard Star Safety System™, which includes Vehicle Stability Control, Traction Control, Smart Stop Technology® and more.